louiz/biboumi/doc/developer.rst

 everything on your machine to be able to run them.

-The simplest solution (as long as you have docker installed and properly configured to be able to run as your developer user…) is to follow these
+The simplest solution (as long as you have docker installed and properly configured to be able to run as your developer user… It’s as simple as “dnf install docker” and “chmod o+rw /var/run/docker.sock”, but that’s not recommended, because this lets anybody on the system use docker, and docker is very unsecure) is to follow these instructions:
-instructions:

 .. code-block:: bash
   :caption: Start a docker container with everything installed